The Ambassador Hotel, Los Angeles

 The Ambassador Hotel opened in 1921, designed by renowned architect Myron Hunt (Rose Bowl Stadium, Caltech, Pasadena Library, Occidental College, Huntington Hotel in Pasadena--all still standing, among many others).
 It occupied 23.7 acres at 3400 Wilshire Boulevard, bordered by Wilshire Boulevard at the north, 8th Street at the south, Catalina Street at the east, and nearly to Mariposa Avenue at the west.
 It was owned by the Schine family for about 50 years, until its doors were closed after 68 years of service in 1989, selling for $64 million, which was consumed entirely by accrued debt.
 Fire code requirements had changed and earthquake safety standards had to be met, which each would have cost millions of dollars.
 Funds were not available for the necessary upgrades, so the hotel had to be closed.
 It quickly became the object of a tug-of-war between the purchasers and the LAUSD, who claimed eminent domain ("a right of a government to take private property for public use by virtue of the superior dominion of the sovereign power over all lands within its jurisdiction").
 Countless plans to either restore or develop the property were never realized, as developers came and went, discouraged by the LAUSD's determination to have the property.
 The former centerpiece of the Wilshire corridor and treasure of Los Angeles was left to deteriorate.
 From 1989 to 2001, the hotel was tied in legal knots, with the buyers and the LAUSD battling over development rights to the property.
 Even after the LAUSD officially gained ownership in 2001 for $76.5 million, the struggle over the fate of the hotel continued another several years until 2005.

 As the fight for control over the property and preservation issues ensued, the hotel and facilities were used so regularly as a set for film and television, people were calling it The Ambassador Studios, perhaps fitting for a place where six Academy Award ceremonies were held (including the year Gone with the Wind swept the awards).
 For decades, the hotel's Cocoanut Grove was the hot spot for live entertainment on the West Coast, where people like Bing Crosby and Barbra Streisand had their start, and Frank Sinatra, Sammy Davis Jr. and many others came to perform.
 Gene Kelly, Diana Ross, Judy Garland, Louis Armstrong, Nat King Cole and Julie Andrews all played the Grove.
 The hotel served as the stomping grounds for a staggering list of Hollywood legends, heads of state, and what would be an endless list of famous personalities from the 20th Century.
 Presidents Hoover, Roosevelt, Truman, Eisenhower, Kennedy, Johnson, and Nixon stayed there.
 When Soviet Leader Nikita Khrushchev visited the U.S. in 1959, he stayed at the Ambassador.
 Ronald Reagan used the Ambassador when he was making his bid for governor of California.
-In 1968, Robert F. Kennedy was shot in a pantry off of the Embassy Room (and died 25 hours later), following his California Primary victory speech, perhaps a pivotal moment in world history had he become president, which appeared to be very likely.
-Marilyn Monroe had her start as a model, as a client of the poolside modeling agency.
+In 1968, Robert F. Kennedy was shot in a pantry off of the Embassy Room (and died 25 hours later), following his California Primary victory speech.
+Marilyn Monroe had her start as a model, as a client of the poolside modeling agency Blue Book Models.
 Howard Hughes and Jean Harlow were some of the many longtime residents who made it their home for a time.
 All of this history, and so much more, happened at The Ambassador Hotel.